Chema22R/3d-previewer/README.md

 In both ways, users can load an object into the interface, after which users can perform basic operations on the object, such as rotation, padding or zooming.

+Check out a real example of the application from [here](http://chema22r.duckdns.org/3dpreviewer).

 ## Setup and Run

 ## Directories Structure